search-rug/doc-as-code-single-case-experiment/README.md

 addrmap tiny {
     reg {
         field {
  	        name="reg_aa";
             sw=rw;
             hw=r;
-        } f1[8] = 123;
+        } f1[8] = 256;

         field {
+ 	        name="reg_bb";
             sw=r;
             hw=w;
         } f2[16];
-    }r1;
+    }REG1@0x2D;
 };
 -----
 ```

-2. Add a sentence on the ICD that uses the acronym KSP.
-Test the document locally, or commit/add a new version tag.
+2. In the same document, add a sentence on the ICD that includes the acronym 'KSP'.
+Commit these two changes, create a new version tag, and push it on the repository.
+This version  has one error -the inconsistency of on the default value of the registry field- and to conflicts with quality gates, as the registry map doesn't define the endiannes, and an acronym is not

 Check the way the pipeline has two types of documentation publication failures: consistency errors, and failed 'quality gates':

+2. However, this definition has two issues: the default value for f1, 256, doesn't fit on the 8 bits of the field.
+Second, it doesn't follow one of the quality gates: endianness must be always defined on a register map.

 - Error: internal inconsistencies in the SystemRDL model.
 - Failed Quality gates: an optional SystemRDL element (in this case endianness), that was set as mandatory in this context, was missed; an acronym was included but not described in the document.